dschnei1/ngs4ecoprod/README.md

          -h     Print this help
 ```

-#### Taxonomy assignment via BLCA using Silva or NCBIs 16S rRNA gene database
+#### Taxonomy assignment via BLCA using SILVA or NCBIs 16S rRNA gene database

-Optional: Since `ngs4_16S` is using a "simple" blastn (megablast) to infer taxonomy of the ASVs you might want to use a more sophisticated approach for taxonomic assignment.
+Optional: Since `ngs4_16S` is using a "simple" blastn (megablast, best hit) to infer taxonomy of the ASVs you might want to use a more sophisticated approach for taxonomic assignment.
 You can use bayesian-based lowest common ancestor [(BLCA)](https://github.com/qunfengdong/BLCA) classification method on your data.
-This will take more computation time (depending on the diversity/amount of ASVs of your samples) mainly due to BLCA performing a blastn and a clustalo alignment of the ASV sequences.
+This will take more computation time (depending on the diversity/amount of ASVs of your samples & your hardware) mainly due to BLCA performing a blastn and a clustalo alignment of the ASV sequences.

-There are two scripts: `ngs4_16S_blca` which is BLCA with the SILVA 138.1 database and `ngs4_16S_blca_ncbi` which is BLCA against NCBIs 16S rRNA database (Note: the database will be downloaded and taxonomy will be compiled every time you run the script).
+There are two scripts: `ngs4_16S_blca` which is BLCA with the SILVA 138.1 database and `ngs4_16S_blca_ncbi` which is BLCA against NCBIs 16S rRNA database.

 To run BLCA with SILVA on your data after `ngs4_16S` has finished, process your data with `ngs4_16S_blca` as follows: